Credit Card Alternatives: Use your Debit Card

 A prepaid debit card can be either a Visa or a MasterCard.
 You can use it in any online or physical merchant store where they accept these card types.

-You can add to prepaid debit cards with cash, either through online bank transfers or over a bank counter.
+You can add to prepaid debit cards with cash, either through online apps, online bank transfers or over a bank counter.
 A prepaid debit card is a worthy substitute for credit cards if you need the convenience of being able to pay and withdraw by card.
 Yet, they are not as good for budgeting and managing your money.

 Prepaid cards are also a useful solution if you have recently moved to the UK.
 More-so, if you are not eligible for a traditional bank account in the short to medium term.